-We offer a variety of lock solutions that meet the individual needs of different patients.
-NutriLock™ has proven especially suitable in the context of cancer treatment and parenteral nutrition.
-Thanks to the antimicrobial agent taurolidine, it protects patients from catheter-related complications.
+We offer a range of lock solutions to meet the individual needs of each patient.
+NutriLock™ has proven particularly suitable for vascular access devices (VAD) used in cancer treatment and parenteral nutrition.
+Thanks to the antimicrobial agent taurolidine, it protects patients against catheter-related complications.

 NutriLock™ has been approved for instillation in all central-venous access systems.
-As a lock solution, it prevents the formation of bacterial biofilms so that catheters will stay infection-free.
-NutriLock™ is recommended for catheters in parenteral nutrition.
+It prevents the formation of bacterial biofilm and thereby keeps catheters infection-free.
+The lock solution is recommended for catheters in parenteral nutrition.

 NutriLock™ contains 2 % taurolidine.
-This agent has a broad antimicrobial activity against gram-positive and gram-negative bacteria (incl.
+This substance has a broad antimicrobial activity against gram-positive and gram-negative bacteria (incl.
 MRSA and VRE) and fungi (e.g. Candida).

-In-between food intake via parenteral nutrition or chemotherapy sessions, NutriLock™ remains in the VAD.
-Please note that medical staff should always check the filling volume of each catheter or port system.
+In-between food intakes via parenteral nutrition or chemotherapy sessions, NutriLock™ remains in the VAD.
+Please note that medical staff must respect the filling volume of each catheter or port system.

 We do not recommend using NutriLock™ for patients who:

-- are concurrently taking medication which interferes with taurolidine.
+- are concurrently taking medication that interferes with taurolidine

 cause any systemic effect due to its active ingredient.

-NutriLock™ is available for purchase in 3 ml ampoules (single dose, 10 ampoules per box).
-Please note that you may use each ampoule only once.
+NutriLock™ is available in 3 ml ampoules (single dose, 10 ampoules per box).
+Please note that you each ampoule can only be used once.

-NutriLock™ must be stored at 15 °C to 25 °C. Please note that you must not freeze the lock solution under any circumstances.
+NutriLock™ must be stored at temperatures between 15 °C and 25 °C. Please note that you must not freeze the lock solution under any circumstances.